vbhaip/TileFlip/public/info.md

 # Rule Based Generator

 ## How it works

-This application allows you to code up a rule that applies to each tile over and over leading to a visualization of tiles.
-The rule you write is a function that takes in an object context and returns the darkness of the tile from 0 to 1.
+This generator allows you to code one rule that applies to each tile leading to a visualization of the tiles.
+The rule you write is a function that takes in an object context and returns the state of the tile from 0 to 1.
+For example

 ```
 function rule(ctx){